Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

 \subsection{Flow-field Clusters and Their Associated Performance}

-Due to the non-coincidence between the performance and flow-field variability, we must employ a different approach to gain insight into how the observed flow-field variability is correlated with performance variability in other portions of the cycle.
-By utilizing the flow-field clusters and their associated, cycle-specific performance trajectories, $\eta_{\Phi}$, we are able to better characterize the flow-field and performance variability, as well as identify correlations between them.
-This is done in an unsupervised manner, without relying on hand-engineered metrics.
+Due to the non-coincidence between the performance and flow-field variability, we must employ a different approach to better understand relationships between the observed performance and flow-field variability.
+By utilizing the flow-field clusters and their associated, cycle-specific performance trajectories, $\eta_{\Phi}$, we are able to characterize the flow-field and performance variability more completely, as well as identify correlations between them.
 For this analysis, we focus on segment $S_b$, which encompasses the end of the power stroke for both tip-speed ratios and the shedding of a dynamic stall vortex for $\lambda\:=\:1.5$.